ThesisFormatter

 • Use consistent paragraph spacing before and after paragraphs.

-• Do not use empty paragraphs for vertical spacing.
+• Do not use empty paragraphs to create vertical spacing.

 • Keep bold, italic, and underline only where they are meaningful.